 What is a Sync Module 2?

-The Sync Module is plugged into an electrical outlet to relay commands and network details to devices in the system it manages.
-The Sync Module 2 requires a power outlet and is connected to your always-on Wi-Fi network to handle activity for up to ten Blink devices.
+The Sync Module is a hub that relays commands and network details to Blink cameras in the system it manages.
+The Sync Module 2 requires a power outlet and is connected to your Wi-Fi network to handle activity for up to ten Blink devices.
 This extends camera battery life, saves clips without a subscription, improves convenience for scheduling, and arms a group of devices at once.

 The Sync Module 2 enables you to:

 - Conveniently control all of your Blink devices from the Blink app.

 - Connect up to 10 of any Blink Wired Floodlight, Outdoor and Indoor (all models), XT2, XT, Video Doorbell*, and Mini* cameras.